phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

 |heidelberg|

-**5.** Optionally, add a Scheme Subtype Metadata Table to the analysis to be included into the end of the results files.
-This file must be in the .tsv format to be added properly or the analysis may fail (.csv may work on Galaxy but if the analysis fails change it to .tsv).
+**5.** Optionally, add a Scheme Subtype Metadata Table can be added to the analysis to be included into the end of the results files.
+This file **must be in the .tsv format** to be added properly or the analysis may fail (.csv may work on Galaxy but if the analysis fails change it to .tsv).

 |metadata|